eclipse-tractusx/traceability-foss/docs/user-manual.md

 Quality notifications always have a status.
 The transition from one status to a subsequent status is described in the below state model.

-The Sender can change the status to closed from any status.
+The sender can change the status to closed from any status.
 The receiver can never change the status to closed.

 The legend in the below state diagram describes who can set the status.
-One exception to this rule: the transition from status SENT to status RECEIVED is done automatically once the sender receives the Http status code 201.
+One exception to this rule: The transition from status SENT to status RECEIVED is done automatically once the sender receives the Http status code 201.

 ![Notification state model](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/quality-notifications/notificationstatemodel.svg)